cosmos/cosmos-sdk/docs/core/proto-docs.md

 ### Period
 Period defines a length of time and amount of coins that will vest.
+A sequence of periods defines a sequence of vesting events, with the first period relative to an externally-provided start time, and subsequent periods relatie to their predecessor.

 | Field | Type | Label | Description |